mui/material-ui/docs/data/material/guides/routing/routing-zh.md

   }
   ```

 - The second version of the adapter is the `Link` component.
 This component is styled.
-It leverages the [link component of Material-UI](https://material-ui.com/components/links/) with `NextLinkComposed`.
+It leverages the [link component of Material UI](https://material-ui.com/components/links/) with `NextLinkComposed`.
 This component is styled.
 It leverages the [link component of MUI](https://mui.com/components/links/) with `NextLinkComposed`.
 This component is styled.
 It leverages the [link component of MUI](https://mui.com/components/links/) with `NextLinkComposed`.
 This component is styled.
 It leverages the [link component of MUI](/material-ui/react-link/) with `NextLinkComposed`.

   ```tsx
   import Link from '../src/Link';